 10. Promoting Heart Health

 A unique feature of white pepper is that due to its heat generating properties, it causes one to sweat a lot, leading to the expulsion of excess fluids from the body.
 Here is a fact that too many fluids in the body, especially around the heart, can put a strain on the heart and affect its functioning adversely.
 It could even lead to water retention in the body, along with difficulty in breathing due to the excessive pressure on the lungs.
-Hence, to flush out the excess fluids from the body, it is important to consume white pepper.
+White pepper can help flush out excess fluids from the body, thereby promoting good heart health.

 11. Antioxidant Properties

-The presence of flavonoids and vitamins in white pepper is responsible for its anti-oxidant properties.
+The presence of flavonoids and vitamins in white pepper is responsible for its antioxidant properties.
 This makes white pepper a potential fighter against the organisms that might enter the body and harm the cells in it.
+White pepper also show significant antibacterial and antifungal activity (8).

 12. Improves Digestion